- Homosexuality

 Censorship of LGBT issues in Cajamarca is no censorship.

-Right to change legal gender in Cajamarca is legal, no restrictions.
+Right to change legal gender in Cajamarca is ambiguous.

 Gender-affirming care in Cajamarca is legal.